kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO /STRING for string cut (substr???)
 * TODO REPLACES/SUBSTITUTE for string replace
 * TODO SEARCH is simliar to FIND
-* TODO CART? to get the current cart id
 * TODO Handle CONST on all DS_TYPE_STR.
 Can then use "hello" ptr const . to print a pointer as a string which destroying the original
 * TODO A save and restore word for device/cartdev.
 If needed could I use symbol reference instead?
 * TODO getid is slow. does it bail on first hit?